deiucanta/laravel-smart/README.md

 ];
 ```

-Create a Smart migration
+Create a Smart migration:

 ```
 php artisan smart:migration
 ```

 You should be able to see a new migration in your migration directory.
-To apply the migration you just run `php artisan migrate` as usual.
+To apply the migration, you just run `php artisan migrate` as usual.

 You will find a new file called `smart.json` in the `database` directory of your app.
 That is where the package stores the current state of the database/models.
-If you delete that file and run `php artisan smart:migration` it will create a new migration as if the schema was empty.
+If you delete that file and run `php artisan smart:migration`, it will create a new migration as if the schema was empty.

 ## API